 The global Coronavirus pandemic has influenced how we socialise, interact with each other, conduct business and the way we go about our lives.
 It has tested the whole world, and governments and private companies have had to come up with ways to combat and challenge the effects that the virus has brought.
 In an effort to treat the massively increasing number of COVID-19 positive patients in China, a makeshift hospital was erected in a matter of just ten days.
+With infection control procedures in the hospital and a mass lockdown, Wuhan was able to successfully suppress the virus.
 This is nothing short of an amazing achievement and has led to nations all around the world questioning how an accomplishment this outstanding can occur in such a short period.

 The hospital spans over 645, 000 square feet and has 1000 beds.
 Additionally, the facility houses 30 intensive care units, as well as multiple isolation wards.
 The key to building the hospital so quickly, according to construction experts, was utilising prefabricated units.
 This means that instead of building the foundation, followed by constructing the cladding, steel frames and the outside of the building, prefabricated units allowed these elements to be constructed simultaneously.
 By using highly advanced cranes to build the facility in a timely fashion, medical staff were able to provide better care for patients that needed it.